BradFisher18/belly-button-challenge/README.md

 The information shown on the HTML is for the selected id, with the initial visualisations showing id 940.
 By selecting a different id from the drop down list, the page will refresh to display the corresponding data for that id.
 ## Running
+This challenge is available at the following github page; https://bradfisher18.github.io/belly-button-challenge/ \
-To run this code, a web browser is required to view the outputted HTML file.
+Alternatively, to access the index.html file, a web browser is required.
 To view the Javascript code, select inspect within the browser and select the Sources tab.
-Alternatively, an easier editor is Visual Studio Code (link to install below)\
+If preferred, an easier editor is Visual Studio Code (link to install below)\
 Visual Studio Code install: https://code.visualstudio.com/download